 The Lion of the Tribe of Judah,

 and was destined to fulfill all the desires of Israel and all the hopes of mankind.
 Revelation 12 tells us that after the Child was born, He was “caught up to God and to His throne.”
 This event is followed by the inaugural scene in the Throne Room that we read about in Revelation 5 (Part 1: In the Heavenly Throne Room) and by a significant battle in the great war.

 In Chapter 5 we saw that when Jesus arrived in the Throne Room, He was found worthy to open the Scroll and loose its seals because He had “prevailed.”
 Here is the story of how He prevailed over Satan so that He could open that Scroll.
 This piece is important in understanding the Lion of Daniel 7.
 And here we will continue opening the Scriptures that Jesus shared with His disciples on the road to Emmaus.

 War in Heaven

 Before the creation of Earth there was rebellion in Heaven.
 Lucifer, a great and glorious covering cherub, questioned the authority of God.
 Though we cannot hope to understand all the details of this rebellion, we can surely see its effects on our planet and our humanity.
-Ezekiel gives us some insight into the war that broke out.
-He shows Lucifer before he fell into sin, what caused the rebellion and what will be his final reward.
+Ezekiel gives us some insight into what started the rebellion that later caused one-third of the angels to lose their positions in heaven.
+He shows Lucifer before he fell into sin, the root of his disaffection and what will be his final reward.
 You will soon see that God is actually talking about Lucifer when He speaks metaphorically to the King of Tyre.

 “Son of man, take up a lamentation for the king of Tyre, and say unto him,